FPHOfficial/VoatAutoMod/README.md

 *commBan - List of strings which if found in a comment will cause AutoMod to delete a comment.

+*domainBan - List of domain names which will cause a comment or post to be removed if they're linked to

+*subBan - List of subverse names that will cause a comment or post to be removed if they're linked to

 *postMode - Enum specifying what mode the subverse is in.
 Any post that is not of the type set here will be deleted.

 *flairs - List of flairs that the users use.
 These must be strings of the lowercase version of what users would put inside square brackets.